3D printing is available in the showcase - create your own object with CAD software or download something cool from Thingiverse!

 d.
 In violation of another person's intellectual property rights.

-But we also believe in artistic expression!
-If your idea is in violation of these tenants, please consult any tech showcase worker or get in contact over email, and we will be happy to discuss any issues you might have.
+We believe in artistic expression!
+If your idea is in violation of these tenants, please email Paul Wilson at email@example.com, and he will be happy to discuss any issues you might have.